Close

 • Legal matters concerning your privately owned business

-• In-court representation
+• In-court representation (in most circumstances)

 Generally, legal assistance attorneys do not represent clients in court.
 However, some service branches offer the Expanded Legal Assistance Program.
 This program allows for in-court representation in limited cases.
 See below for help finding a private civilian lawyer.

-Use the Armed Forces Legal Assistance Locator to find your nearest Legal Assistance Office.
+Use the Armed Forces Legal Assistance Locator to find your nearest legal assistance office.

-Help with other legal matters: private lawyers, Military Defense Counsel
+Help with other legal matters: private lawyers, military defense counsel

 Seeking nonmilitary counsel

-Military Defense Counsels are certified judge advocates.
+Military defense counsels are certified judge advocates.
 They provide independent and confidential legal representation and advice for service members who are:

 • Suspected of an offense